Wednesday September 26, 2018

 HEBREW EDUCATION AND ISRAEL CULTURE SCHOLARSHIPS

 We are pleased to offer scholarships to individuals who are attending a Jewish high school.
 Applicants must be permanent residents of the greater Springfield, Massachusetts area.
 Awards are needs based.
-The deadline for applications for the 2017-18 academic year is June 15 at 5 PM.
-Click here to access the application.
+The deadline for applications for the 2018-19 academic year is June 15.
+Click here to apply.